Local Law 87

 - Increased scrutiny under related energy laws, particularly Local Law 97 (carbon emission limits)

-Local Law 87 works hand-in-hand with Local Law 97, which imposes carbon emission limits on large buildings starting in 2024, with stricter limits in 2030.
+Local Law 97 imposes carbon emission limits on large buildings starting in 2024, with stricter limits in 2030.
 The energy audit required by LL87 helps building owners identify the improvements needed to meet LL97's emission caps and avoid the substantial LL97 penalties ($268 per metric ton of CO2 over the limit).

 Completing your LL87 audit proactively gives you a roadmap for the capital improvements needed to stay under LL97 emission limits.